U.S. drillers add oil and gas rigs for 11th month -Baker Hughes

-The oil and gas rig count, an early indicator of future output, were steady at 470 in the week to June 25, maintaining its April 2020 high, energy services firm Baker Hughes Co (BKR.N) said in its closely followed report on Friday. , ,
+The oil and gas rig count, an early indicator of future output, were steady at 470 in the week to June 25, maintaining its April 2020 high, energy services firm Baker Hughes Co said in its closely followed report on Friday.

 That put the total rig count up 205 rigs, or 77%, over this time last year.
 It remained up 93% since falling to a record low of 244 in August 2020, according to Baker Hughes data going back to 1940.